Siteimprove/CMS-plugin-Wordpress/tests/SCENARIOS.md

 part of the scenario failed; technical assertion details remain available below it.
 Both suites attach failure screenshots.
 The WordPress HTML report is available with `npm run test:wordpress:report`.
-GitHub runs upload the reports as `prepublish-test-report` and `prepublish-wordpress-report`, retained for 14 days.
+GitHub runs upload the reports as `pr-browser-test-report` and `pr-wordpress-test-reports`, retained for 14 days.

 ## Automated today: browser capture